Corporate Governance

 The Company Board of Directors features a diverse membership

-of Directors with different areas of expertise, experience
+of Directors with different areas of expertise, experience and

-effectively fulfills its roles and responsibilities.
-In
+fulfills its roles and responsibilities.
+In accordance with

-accordance with the articles of incorporation, appropriate
+the articles of incorporation, appropriate numbers of members

-Directors to exercise its functions most effectively and
+its functions most effectively and efficiently from the following

-i) Securing adequate diversity for management
+i) Securing adequate diversity for management decision-making

-decision-making and oversight
+and oversight

 ii) Stimulating debate within the Board of Directors,